 Careers in health and care

 Whatever your skills, qualifications or interests, there is a career in health and care for you.
-It doesnโt matter if you donโt have the relevant qualifications or donโt have a degree or A or T Levels โ there are multiple pathways available that can support you to develop the skills, knowledge, behaviour and values required to work in health and care.
+Whatever qualifications you have, there are multiple pathways available that can support you to develop the skills, knowledge, behaviour and values required to work in health and care.

 Whatever your preference, working directly with patients in a clinical role, a porter or customer service, in hospitals, in the ambulance care team, estates and facilities, administration, digital services, community care or volunteering, there are hundreds of opportunities for you to not only enter into a health or care role, but progress to the career of your dreams.